 A wealth of benefits

 You may not think that hearing one trial in a new way can make a significant difference, but it really can.
-By deploying remote technology to hear this trial, which successfully concluded last month, we saved the department significant costs in prison transport and resource.
+By deploying video to hear this trial, which successfully concluded last month, we saved the department significant costs in prison transport and resource.
 And by confining a case that could have sprawled across the entire court, to just 2 linked courtrooms, we estimate that over the 10 weeks we saved capacity at Preston for up to an extra 50 trials, 250 sentencing hearings, and 20 appeals – not to mention around 500 pre-trial preparation, case management, pre-trial review, and mentions hearings.